 and those that lead to an increased risk.
 Major risk factors are:

-Factors that could lead to an increased risk include stress and excessive alcohol
+Factors that could lead to an increased risk include stress and drinking too much

-Starting at age 20, women should know their blood pressure and cholesterol levels
+Starting at age 20, women should know their blood pressure.
+Check your blood pressure

 Knowing your risk factors is vital.
 The more risk factors you have and the worse they